2022 Made in Minnesota holiday gift guide

 Paj ntaub coaster embroidery kit, Hmong Museum (photo credit Josh Feist)

 Paj ntaub is a traditional form of Hmong embroidery, and the Hmong Museum's kits make great gifts for crafters (or purchase one for yourself to make someone a gift).
-Beginner-friendly coaster and bookmark kits are available, with all the supplies you need are to complete a project.
+Beginner-friendly coaster, bookmark, and wall hanging kits are available and include all the supplies you need to complete a project.
 The coaster kit was my first paj ntaub attempt, and I was pleasantly surprised with how lovely it turned out.

 hmongmuseummn.org